The Aare Cycle Path

 Day 3: Bern – Biel, approx. 50 km

-Cycling along the Aare River and Lake Wohlen you will come to the bilingual town of Biel / Bienne.
+Cycling along the Aare River and Lake Wohlen you come to the bilingual town of Biel / Bienne.
 The Swiss watch-making industry made the town famous.
 In the Omega museum you can learn all about the industry.
 The many fountains in the old town are also worth a look, the majority of which are fed by the Roman springs.
 They were once thought to be holy.
 The lake shore known as the Strandboden is also beautiful.

 Day 4: Biel – Solothurn, approx. 30 km

-Cycling alongside the river Aare, you will quickly reach Solothurn.
+Cycling alongside the river Aare, you quickly reach Solothurn.
 This canton capital, with great sights such as the Basle Gate, St. Urs’ Cathedral and other splendid monuments, is considered to be Switzerland’s most beautiful baroque town.
 Solothurn also has a special connection to the number eleven: eleven churches and chapels, eleven fountains, eleven towers and eleven steps are only a few examples.
 We’re sure that you will discover further connections to Öufi.

 Day 5: Solothurn – Aarau, approx. 60 km